-23 MR RIGG: I think that was very much the view of the 24 nephrologist and the wider paediatric nephrology 25 multidisciplinary team.
-So it would also take a view of surgical history coming up to when he was placed on the transplant list -- you may not be able to answer this -what are the things that, in your view, would be being discussed or are likely to have been discussed in relation to him?

-Q. And in Adam's case, if multidisciplinary meetings were happening in relation to his particular case, knowing what you do of his medical notes and records and his б MR RIGG: Again, I'm not sure I'm able to comment on the 7 specifics, but in general principles it was how well 8 he was managing on dialysis, whether he'd had any 9 episodes of peritonitis, whether the dialysis was 10 working well.
-It'd be those sorts of factors.
-THE CHAIRMAN: Can I just interpose because, to be fair to 11 12 Professor Savage, and the other witnesses from the 13 Royal, they've accepted that it would have been a better 14 system if they'd had the multidisciplinary team meetings 15 you're talking about if they'd had them in 1995.
-But he suspect you may make two points about it.
-One is that 16 17 he was getting a fledgling service up and running so he seems to have a bit less far down the road than either 18 19 of you were in Scotland, England or Nottingham.

-20 The second point is that they were having 21 multidisciplinary team meetings of a different sort, 22 which involved nephrologists, renal nurses and

-23 psychologists.
-Isn't that right?

-24 MR FORTUNE: And sociologists.

-25 THE CHAIRMAN: And sociologists.
+- 1 surgical history coming up to when he was placed on the - 2 transplant list -- you may not be able to answer this -- - 3 what are the things that, in your view, would be being - 4 discussed or are likely to have been discussed - 5 in relation to him? - 6 MR RIGG: Again, I'm not sure I'm able to comment on the - 7 specifics, but in general principles it was how well - 8 he was managing on dialysis, whether he'd had any - 9 episodes of peritonitis, whether the dialysis was - 10 working well.
+It'd be those sorts of factors. - 11 THE CHAIRMAN: Can I just interpose because, to be fair to - 12 Professor Savage, and the other witnesses from the - Royal, they've accepted that it would have been a better - 14 system if they'd had the multidisciplinary team meetings - 15 you're talking about if they'd had them in 1995.
+But he - 16 suspect you may make two points about it.
+One is that - 17 he was getting a fledgling service up and running so he - seems to have a bit less far down the road than either - of you were in Scotland, England or Nottingham. - 20 The second point is that they were having - 21 multidisciplinary team meetings of a different sort, - 22 which involved nephrologists, renal nurses and - psychologists.
+Isn't that right? - 24 MR FORTUNE: And sociologists. - 25 THE CHAIRMAN: And sociologists.
 So I presume you'd agree

-there would be a value to the then Northern Irish 1 2 multidisciplinary team meetings, even if they didn't 3 involve the surgeon, but your point would be they would have been more valuable had they included the surgeon; 4 would that be it?
-5 б MR RIGG: I think transplant is but one aspect of caring for 7 a child with renal failure.
-So even in Nottingham there 8 were separate multidisciplinary teams that discussed all of the aspects of that child's care.

-10 multidisciplinary team meetings that were specifically 11 concentrated and focused on transplantation.
-So there 12 were other ones going on at the same time, which sounds 13 as though they were similar to those happening here in 14 Belfast.
+- there would be a value to the then Northern Irish - 2 multidisciplinary team meetings, even if they didn't - 3 involve the surgeon, but your point would be they would - 4 have been more valuable had they included the surgeon; - 5 would that be it? - 6 MR RIGG: I think transplant is but one aspect of caring for - 7 a child with renal failure.
+So even in Nottingham there - 8 were separate multidisciplinary teams that discussed all - 9 of the aspects of that child's care.
+These are - 10 multidisciplinary team meetings that were specifically - 11 concentrated and focused on transplantation.
+So there - 12 were other ones going on at the same time, which sounds - as though they were similar to those happening here in - 14 Belfast. - 15 MS ANYADIKE-DANES: And I think, Mr Rigg, you said that you - 16 are actually now in the situation where your surgeons - 17 are coming from a different site.
+Is that what you - 18 said? - 19 MR RIGG: That's what happens -- well, in fact, what happens - 20 now is that actually the nephrologists come to us rather - 21 than us go to them for the meetings. - 22 Q. And what are the arrangements for how that works in - 23 terms of your multidisciplinary meetings? - 24 MR RIGG: We plan a specified meeting every three months - 25 where we discuss those things.

-These are

-MS ANYADIKE-DANES: And I think, Mr Rigg, you said that you are actually now in the situation where your surgeons are coming from a different site.
-Is that what you said?

-MR RIGG: That's what happens -- well, in fact, what happens now is that actually the nephrologists come to us rather than us go to them for the meetings.

-Q. And what are the arrangements for how that works interms of your multidisciplinary meetings?

-24 MR RIGG: We plan a specified meeting every three months

-25 where we discuss those things.
 As well as including the